Introduction

 return json.loads(response.text)["response"]

-In plain English: we take the AI’s answer and ask a second AI call to play “fact checker.”
-It looks at the context and identifies any claims that aren’t supported.
-Think of it as having an editor review the AI’s work.
+In plain English: take the AI’s answer and ask a second AI call to play fact checker.
+It looks at the context and flags any claims that aren’t supported.
+Like having an editor review the work.

 The tradeoff to be aware of

-The more safeguards you add, the more often the AI will say “I don’t know.”
+More safeguards = the AI says “I don’t know” more often.
 That’s actually the right behavior for factual systems, where a wrong answer is worse than no answer.
-But if you’re building something more exploratory (like a brainstorming tool), you might want fewer guardrails.
-It depends on what kind of system you’re building.
+But if you’re building something more exploratory, you might want fewer guardrails.
+Depends on what you’re building.

 A Complete Worked Example

-Let’s walk through a real scenario from start to finish so you can see how all the pieces fit together.
+Let me walk through a real scenario from start to finish so you can see all the pieces fit together.

 The setup